a-r-t/Blackboard-Grading-Queue-Downloader/README.md

 ## How to run this

-Run `npm install` to pull down dependencies, and then `node index.js` from the root project folder.
+Run `npm install` to pull down dependencies, and then `npm run start` from the root project folder.
 Need at least node version 20 to run this.

 ## Environment Variables